-Despite their solid consistency, I highly recommend storing these in lidded food storage containers, such as a tupperware.
+Despite their solid consistency, I highly recommend storing in lidded food storage containers, such as a tupperware.
 You just don’t want to expose them to too much air.
 It’s also worth throwing them in the fridge as well if you have the room.

 While many suppliers will often send butters in polyurethane bags, I strongly recommend transferring them to a lidded container as soon as possible.
 While a bag may be fine on a cool day, some butters will melt into a liquid oil during summer.
 A lidded container should help to contain any melting should this happen.